3.2 magnitude earthquake hits Himachal Pradesh - ExBulletin

 3.2 magnitude earthquake hits Himachal Pradesh

-Officials said that a mild earthquake measuring 3.2 struck Chamba district in Himachal Pradesh on the morning of January 14.
-The National Center for Seismology said the earthquake was felt at around 5:17 a.m. and the depth of the quake was 5 kilometers.
+Shimla (Himachal Pradesh) [India]Jan.
+14 (ANI): A mild 3.2-magnitude earthquake jolted Chamba district in Himachal Pradesh on Saturday morning, officials said.

+The National Center for Seismology said the quake was felt at around 5:17 a.m. and the depth of the quake was 5 km.

 |